UsabilityEngineering/What4Dinner/README.md

 # What's For Dinner

-What's For Dinner is an application meant to allow a user to
+What's for Dinner is a website intended to make it easier for someone to find a recipe they can cook, give them all the tools to help understand the recipes, and allow them to curate a cookbook of the recipes they love and want to share with everyone.

 ## UX Team Members